SI 2017 Forecasting & Empirical Methods

 10:30 am

-Pooyan Amir Ahmadi, University of Illinois at Urbana-Champaign
+Pooyan Amir Ahmadi, University of Illinois Urbana-Champaign

 Thorsten Drautzburg, Federal Reserve Bank of Philadelphia